 Adventurer Ash Dykes had not suspected he had caught malaria during his epic trek through Madagascar but gradually he felt worse and worse, his eyes hurt and he had agonising headaches.
 After five days, he finally realised it was time to get immediate help when he woke up and it took him 45 mins to get himself some water.

-Ash, 25, from Old Colwyn, north Wales, is the first person to complete a gruelling 1,600-mile walk covering the length of Madagascar via its mountainous ridge.
+Ash, 25, from Old Colwyn, North Wales, is the first person to complete a gruelling 1,600-mile walk covering the length of Madagascar via its mountainous ridge.
 Ash walked more than 3.5 million steps and summited eight mountains to reach Cap d'Ambre – the most northerly point of Madagascar – having set off from the south of the island in September 2015.
-During his 155-day journey he beat malaria, faced crocodiles & battled through near impenetrable jungle.
+During his 155-day journey, he beat malaria, faced crocodiles & battled through nearly impenetrable jungle.

 Half way though his trek, Ash thought he was suffering from dehydration so he drank plenty of water and cola and ate rice with salt.
 He managed to reach the village of Tsarasoa where his logistics manager was based, but felt he increasingly ill.
 Eventually, Ash was rushed to the nearest city three hours away in Fianarantsoa.